francois-gm/go-kabk/2023-2024-go4-thesis-assignment/03a-css-grid-layout/README.md

 - `flex-grow`, `flex-shrink`, `flex-basis`: growing, shrinking, and default sizing behaviour.
 - `align-self`: overrides the parent alignment (values are the same that align-content).

-✨👉 Learn everything about flexbox with examples through [CSS trick's A Complete Guide to Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/).
+👉 Learn everything about flexbox with examples through ✨[CSS trick's A Complete Guide to Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/)✨.

 ### Grid